loscoala/goforth/README.md

 ## Howto start

-Start goforth an in the REPL you can look what the dictionary contains by typing:
+Start `./goforth` and in the REPL you can look what the dictionary contains by typing:

 | command | description |
 |---|---|